lexedata/lexedata/docs/Manual.md

 interfaces for partial cognate annotation, a graphical alignment editor and summaries of sound correspondences.
-Like the [LingPy](http://lingpy.org/) Python library for historical linguistics, Edictor uses a format that is similar to CLDF's form table.
-The format includes cognate judgements and alignments in the table.
+Like the [LingPy](http://lingpy.org/) Python library for historical linguistics, Edictor uses a format that is similar to CLDF's form table, but it also includes cognate judgements and alignments.
 In addition, it differs in several format choices that look minor to the human eye, but matter greatly for automatic processing by a computer.

 To work with CLDF data in Edictor or LingPy, Lexedata provides a pair of an exporter and importer script